-Thirty media were selected from the literature review and of these, 16 were eliminated as being unsuitable (Supplementary Materials, Table S1a and S1b).
+Thirty media were selected from the literature review and of these, 16 were eliminated as being unsuitable (Supplementary Materials, Table S1a,b).
 The reasons for elimination included logistics, shelf-life and a reliance in traditional media on the absence of lactose fermentation or the production of hydrogen sulphide (H2S) to distinguish colonies despite these being unreliable for the identification of Salmonella spp.
-(Wilson, 1948, Kunz and Ewing, 1965, Aksoysan et al., 1981).
+(Aksoysan et al., 1981; Kunz & Ewing, 1965; Wilson, 1948).